-Most college interviews are simply made available for you to let the college know more about you.
-These tend to be informative, rather than evaluative.
-This is your opportunity to share more about yourself than you might be able to on a piece of paper and show your personality (and trust me, I have never met a rugger who didn’t have personality!).
-Many interviews are available only for Grade 12 students and take place in the fall either with an admissions counselor on campus or while they are on the road visiting your high school.
+Most college interviews are made available for you to let the college know more about you.
+These tend to be informative rather than evaluative.
+This is your opportunity to share more about yourself than you might be able to on a piece of paper and show your personality (and trust me, I have never met a rugger who didn’t have a personality!).
+Colleges will note whether interviews are "recommended, " so make sure you do it!
+Most are virtual, so you should be able to participate anywhere in the world.
+Most interviews are available only for Seniors/Rising Seniors and take place in the fall, either with an admissions counselor on campus, while they are on the road visiting your high school, or with various alumni on a virtual platform.
 The majority of colleges allow you to register for them online (if you don't see this option, you can always email your area rep to ask if they offer them at all).
-For example: Bowdoin College Interview Carleton College Interview It’s also a good idea to check in with your school counselor or check your Naviance/MaiaLearning account to see what college reps may be visiting your schools each week.
-In many cases, you may also be asked for an interview with a college alumnus who lives in your area where most of the time, these are conducted at a local coffee shop, restaurant, or virtually via ZOOM.
+For example: Bowdoin College Interview Carleton College Interview It’s also a good idea to check in with your school counselor or check your Naviance/MaiaLearning account to see what college reps may be visiting your schools each week in the fall.

 Still feeling nervous?
-Here are my Top 9 Ways to Rock Your College Interview:
+Here are 9 Ways to Rock Your College Interview:

 Do your Homework (about the school): You should be ready to explain why you are applying.
 Prepare concrete examples of what you like about the school.